lmcmahan/gettingAndCleaningDataCoursera/README.md

 - Apply dcast() to the melted data frame to get the average of each measurement variable for each activity and each subject - This results in a tidy data frame.  str() shows the resulting tidy data frame has a total of 180 rows (down from 10299 rows) and 81 variables
 - Use write_table() to write the tidy data frame to a output text file - This is the output tidy data set submitted for part 1

-## Final Remark: How to View the Output Tindy Data Set File in R
+## Remark: How to View the Output Tindy Data Set File in R
 1. Use read.table() to load the output tidy data set file into data frame in R.<br>
    e.g. tidyData <- read.table("tidy data set file name")
 2. Use str() to get total number of records and variables as well as variable attributes in the tidy data set.<br>